 We have to eat to live, but if we are living to eat, dieting will not fix the problem.
 It will only add fuel to that fire, instead of magically extinguishing what we are truly hungry for in the moment and often – in life.

 International No Diet Day was created to help instill self-compassion into the process of change.
-Striving for better health and well-being is a worthwhile goal, but you can’t deprive, hate, shame or criticize yourself to better choices.
+Striving for better health and well-being is a worthwhile goal, but you can’t deprive, hate shame, or criticize yourself until you make better choices.
 Positive change can only come from self-regard and self-respect.
 Loving and caring for yourself takes some time to learn and is a daily practice that involves compassion and forgiveness.
-I encourage you to ‘chew’ on that and to honor today and every day with the kindness you most definitely deserve.

 Sometimes we need a kickstart and a good support system to get out of our bad habits – in which case a wellness resort or program could be helpful – click here to check out Hilton Head Health’s award-winning wellness programs.